nathan-dinh-dev/build-formik-form/README.md

-# Getting Started with Create React App
+# Getting Started with Build a Formik Form

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was using Formik which is a small library that helps you with the 3 most annoying parts:

+1. Getting values in and out of form state

+2. Validation and error messages

+3. Handling form submission

+For more information about this library, visit: https://formik.org/docs/overview

 ## Available Scripts